Arkansas Razorbacks baseball: 2018 College World Series

 The Razorbacks entered Omaha with a 44–19 record, co-champions of the SEC West with Ole Miss, and having won the Fayetteville Regional and Super Regional at home in Baum Stadium.
 The team set a school record for home wins, going 34–4 at Baum.
 Beginning the year as a top ten team, the Razorbacks never left that spot throughout the season.
 Arkansas previously played four of the other seven teams in Omaha, compiling a 4–5 record against them prior to the CWS.

 Arkansas defeated Texas in its opening game 11–5 behind pitcher Blaine Knight, who improved to 13–0 on the year.
 A three-hour rain delay marred the contest.
 It then went on to beat Texas Tech 7–4 in a game pushed back a day because of weather, and then eliminated defending national champion Florida 5–2 to earn a spot in the championship series against Oregon State.
-Arkansas won the first game of the championship series 4–1, but Oregon State ultimately claimed the title with a comeback 5–3 win in game two, thanks in large part to a dropped foul ball by Arkansas with two outs in the 9th inning.
-If an Arkansas player had caught the foul (there were three players in the area), the Razorbacks would have won game two and claimed their first national championship.
+Arkansas won the first game of the championship series 4–1, but Oregon State completed a comeback 5–3 win in game two thanks in large part to a dropped foul ball by Arkansas with two outs in the 9th inning.
 The Oregon State batter hit a home run two pitches later to win the game, and the Beavers would win decisively in game three, 5-0.
 The game two loss is considered one of the most heart-breaking losses in program history.